 Passionate about the marching arts, it is Matt’s continued goal to inspire, educate, and promote music education and participation in the arts.
 Matt is endorsed by Innovative Percussion, Pearl/Adams, Evans drum heads, and Sabian Cymbals.

 Thomas’s performance experience includes The Academy Drum and Bugle Corps 2013-2016, where he was section leader for his last two years.
-He has also performed with Breakthrough Percussion and the percussion ensembles at Chandler-Gilbert Community College and Northern Arizona University.
-He has been taught by instructors such as Dr. Mark Eichenberger, Tim Berg, and Dustin Roa and impacted by many others, especially students and colleagues.
+He has also performed with the percussion ensembles at Chandler-Gilbert Community College and Northern Arizona University.
+He has been taught by instructors such as Dr. Mark Eichenberger, Dr. Steve Hemphill, and Dustin Roa, and impacted by many others, especially students and colleagues.

 Robert Hatley is a percussionist and music educator currently studying at Northern Arizona University.
 At NAU, Robert participated in the Lumberjack Drum Line and served in a leadership capacity for two of his three seasons.

 Other collegiate ensembles with which he has performed include the NAU Wind Symphony, NAU Symphony Orchestra, NAU Symphonic Band, the NAU Percussion Ensemble, and the NAU Panorama Steel Band.

 During the summers of 2014-2017, he performed as a member of the Academy Front Ensemble under the percussion instruction of Ike Jackson, Cisco Hance, Dr. Mark Eichenberger, and Lee Beddis.

 He will graduate from NAU in December 2018 with a Bachelor of Music Education degree.